j19sch/building-an-api-testing-framework/exercises/exercise_4.md

 don't repeat yourself)

 ### Assignment
 Create an API client module as an abstraction layer (or interface) between the API and your tests.
 You could do this using either functions or classes.
 However, because of something we want to do in exercise 5, you should use classes.

+The module should contain one class per endpoint of the API - with your tests calling the methods of that class to interact with the APIs.

 ### Apiclient class
 You can define a class as follows: